intelagense/list-field/README.md

 Public training ground for coding challenges and personal snippits.

 ## What is the purpose?
-Each direct child directory of root reprensents a different area of study or testing.
+Each direct child directory of root represents a different area of study or testing.
 Code that is not quite useful enough to share can survive here.
 It is mainly for my future personal reference.

 ### Directory tree
 ```